simgislab/m-d.me/notes/jungruev-route-tibet-en/index.md

 On the 25th in the morning, we set off.
 After crossing a small pass, we had lunch.
 In the evening, we crossed the eastern edge of the Bayar mountains.
 We also crossed Nogon-Khotol and camped for the night at its southern foot.

 On the 26th in the morning, we set out.
 We had lunch at the Adakchigin River.
-In the evening, we continued on and spent the night in the Uka-Bayan khoshun.
+In the evening, we continued on and spent the night in the Ukha-Bayan khoshun.

 On the 27th, setting off in the morning, we had lunch on the southern outskirts of the Bayan khoshun.
 In the evening, we camped at the Buluktyin River.
 This area is known for its springs (buluk).